Achilleasein/achilleasein/_posts/2020-10-25-git_windows_c.md

 ### Installing Everything!!

-We will need to setup Ubuntu on W10, its a very simple prodecure that allows Ubuntu to run ontop of W10.
+We will need to setup Ubuntu on W10, its a very simple procedure that allows Ubuntu to run on top of W10.
 Ubuntu can see the filesystem of windows and vice versa (the oposite is a little bit more tricky), but here we will just do the one way road.
   1. First you need to navigate to the windows store and search for ubuntu, I just use the latest version(20.04).
   2. Then you need to do the following: control panel -> Programs -> Turn windows Features on or off -> Navigate to the bottom and activate Windows subsystem for linux.